-A.4.1 General Information
+B.5.1 General Information

-The sub-network interface provides for RS232, RS422 and RS485 communications.
-Depending on the configuration specified in ACM, different signals are activated in the sub-network connector.
+The subnetwork interface provides for RS232, RS422 and RS485 communications.
+Depending on the configuration specified in the Anybus Configuration Manager, different signals are activated in the subnetwork connector.

-A.4.2 Bias Resistors (RS485 Only)
+B.5.2 Bias Resistors (RS485 Only)

 When idle, RS485 enters an indeterminate state, which may cause the serial receivers to pick up noise from the serial lines and interpret this as data.
-To prevent this, the serial lines should be forced into a known state using pull-up and Drop-down resistors, commonly known as bias resistors.
+To prevent this, the serial lines should be forced into a known state using pull-up and pull-down resistors, commonly known as bias resistors.